Skip to Content

 2. Devil’s Staircase Lookout

-For fantastic views across Lake Wakatipu and of the windy road along the lake, stop at the Devil’s Staircase Viewpoint.
-This is a popular stop for me as I love the views and the windy road really provides great leading lines for photos.
+For fantastic views across Lake Wakatipu and of the windy road along the lake, don’t forget to stop at the Devil’s Staircase Viewpoint.
+This is one of my favorite stops as I love the views and the winding road really provides great leading lines for photos.

-Related Read: Want to drive another windy road?
+Related Read: Want to drive another winding road?
 Head from Queenstown to Glenorchy for one epic road trip!

 3. Kingston

-Accommodation-wise I highly recommend Kingston Lake Camp for self-contained vehicles.
-Or if you don’t have a self-contained unit why not try Kingston Top 10 Holiday Park – where you can camp or stay in a motel-style unit or cabin.
-You can also freedom camp at the Kingston Lake camp so long as you are self-contained certified!
+Or if you don’t have a self-contained unit, why not try the Kingston Top 10 Holiday Park.
+Here you can camp or stay in a motel-style unit or cabin.
+Their communal kitchen area is also super spacious, perfect for prepping your meals for the road trip ahead!

 Kingston is also the starting point for the new Around the Mountain Cycle Way, a 4-5 day route.
-It’s been called “New Zealand’s most gorgeous cycle route” and it’s definitely one of the best bike trails near Queenstown.
-The trail utilizes old railway lines and passes Garston, Athol, Lumsden, and Mossburn.
-It then travels past the Mavora Lakes to end at Walter Peak.
+It’s been called “New Zealand’s most gorgeous cycle route,” and I’d say it lives up to that title!
+The trail follows old railway lines and passes Garston, Athol, Lumsden, and Mossburn.
+It then sweeps alongside the Mavora Lakes to end at the scenic Walter Peak.

 4. Garston Hunny Shop